 If you have login issues, contact the computing help desk at your institution.

 If you're not sure how to contact your institution's help desk, look for the technology office on your institution's website.
 You can also search the web for your institution's name + Blackboard + help or support.

 Determine your course view

 Let's determine which course view you have—the Original Course View or Ultra Course View.
-Our help documentation is separated by course view, so let's take a look at the differences!
+Our help documentation is separated by each view on the same page, so let's learn how to determine your view!